 Katharine Finn is an Assurance partner in the West & Wales business unit.
 She joined the firm in 1990 and became a partner in 2006.
+She became the Chair of the Partner Affairs Committee of the Supervisory Board in February 2013.

-Martin Hodgson (from 1 January 2012) is an Assurance partner in the London Mid Tier practice.
+Martin Hodgson is an Assurance partner in the London Mid Tier practice.
 He joined the firm in 1977 and became a partner in 1991.
+Martin left the Supervisory Board on 31 December 2012.
 Roy Hodson is an Assurance partner in the London Top Tier Assurance business unit.
 He joined the firm in 1976 and became a partner in 1988.
-He chairs the Audit and Risk Committee of the Supervisory Board.
+He chaired the Audit and Risk Committee of the Supervisory Board to 31 December 2012, when he left the Supervisory Board.